xbeat/CPF/src/README.md

 ## Files

 - **CPF_Assessment.js**: JavaScript implementation of the CPF assessment tool that maps psychological vulnerabilities to specific attack vectors.
 This file contains the core functionality for evaluating security vulnerabilities based on psychological factors.
+- ** From Theory to Code Implementing Bayesian Cybersecurity Analysis in Python ( md+pdf w/ code inside )

 ## Framework Structure